yehiarasheed/Excel-To-Form-Enroller/README.md

    git clone https://github.com/yehiarasheed/Excel-To-Form-Enroller.git
    cd Excel-To-Form-Enroller
    ```
+   Alternatively, Clone the Repository in UiPath Studio:
+   - Open UiPath Studio.
+   - Go to the `Team` tab.
+   - Click on `Clone Repository`.
+   - Enter the repository URL: https://github.com/yehiarasheed/Excel-To-Form-Enroller.git.
+   - Select the destination folder and click `Open` using your Authentication method of choice.

 2. **Install UiPath Studio:**
    Download and install UiPath Studio from the [official UiPath website](https://www.uipath.com).